French privacy watchdog opens preliminary investigation into TikTok

 In May, the Dutch privacy watchdog said it would investigate how TikTok handles the data of millions of young users.

-Reporting by Mathieu Rosemain; additional reporting by Foo Yun Chee; writing by Geert De Clercq; editing by Jason Neely
+Reporting by Mathieu Rosemain; additional reporting by Foo Yun Chee and Douglas Busvine; writing by Geert De Clercq; editing by Jason Neely